Kimono: Edo period (1603–1867)

+Late Edo period

+Due to the policy of national isolation, silk was no longer imported from abroad, so most of the silk used in Japan became domestically produced.
+Although some commoners in the Edo period wore relatively inexpensive crepe silk, the Tenmei famine from around 1783 to 1788 led the shogunate, in 1785, to prohibit commoners from wearing silk products.
+Commoners instead wore clothing made of cotton or hemp.
+Peddlers selling fabric scraps often visited the downtown areas, and commoners would carefully repair and reuse their garments with the purchased scraps.
+The inrō, originally a men's accessory worn with kimono, became increasingly valued for its aesthetic qualities in the late Edo period and began to be collected as art objects.

+Women's clothing, influenced by the fashion for long sleeves (tamoto), developed into the furisode, which became a bridal garment.

+In 1864, on the occasion of the Kinmon incident, the Edo shogunate raised troops to subjugate the Chōshū Domain, and it was decided that their military uniform would be made in the Western style.
+A merchant from Kodenmacho, Morita Jihee, took on the production of 2,000 uniforms.
+Although it required trial and error, he succeeded in making them.
+This is said to be the first recorded instance of mass production of Western clothing in Japan.

 Modern period

 Meiji period (1868–1912)

 In 1869, the social class system was abolished, and with them, class-specific sumptuary laws.
-Kimono with formerly-restricted elements, like red and purple colours, became popular, particularly with the advent of synthetic dyestuffs such as mauvine.
+Kimonos with formerly-restricted elements, such as red and purple colours, became popular, particularly with the advent of synthetic dyes such as mauvine.

-Following the opening of Japan's borders in the early Meiji period to Western trade, a number of materials and techniques – such as wool and the use of synthetic dyestuffs – became popular, with casual wool kimono being relatively common in pre-1960s Japan; the use of safflower dye (beni) for silk linings fabrics (known as momi; literally, "red silk") was also common in pre-1960s Japan, making kimono from this era easily identifiable.
+Following the opening of Japan's borders in the early Meiji period to Western trade, new materials and techniques – such as wool and the use of synthetic dyestuffs – became popular, with casual wool kimonos being relatively common in pre-1960s Japan; the use of safflower dye (beni) for silk linings fabrics (known as momi; literally, "red silk") was also common in pre-1960s Japan, making kimonos from this era easily identifiable.

-During the Meiji period, the opening of Japan to Western trade after the enclosure of the Edo period led to a drive towards Western dress as a sign of "modernity".
-After an edict by Emperor Meiji, policemen, railroad workers and teachers moved to wearing Western clothing within their job roles, with the adoption of Western clothing by men in Japan happening at a much greater pace than by women.
+During the Meiji period, the opening of Japan to Western trade after the enclosure of the Edo period led to a drive towards Western dress as a sign of modernity.
+In 1871, Western clothing was adopted by both policemen and mailmen.
+After an edict by Emperor Meiji in the same year, the court, courtiers and bureaucrats moved to wearing Western clothing within their job roles, with the adoption of Western clothing by men in Japan happening at a much greater pace than by women.
+Following the trend of other positions, 1872 saw railway workers transitioning to Western clothing.
+It was not until 1877 until an edict similar to the one given by Emperor Meiji, was put in place by Empress Haruko for women.
 Initiatives such as the Tokyo Women's & Children's Wear Manufacturers' Association (東京婦人子供服組合) promoted Western dress as everyday clothing.